Home Buying Tips

 A 203k loan rolls the purchase price and renovation costs into a single FHA mortgage.
 Here's how South Florida buyers use it to turn a fixer-upper into a dream home.

 A 203k loan is one of the most underused tools in real estate.
-It lets you buy a home and fund its renovation with a single FHA mortgage — using just one closing and one monthly payment.
-For South Florida buyers eyeing a dated home in a great neighborhood, it can be a game-changer.
+It lets you buy a home and pay for its renovation with a single FHA mortgage.
+One closing, one monthly payment.
+For a South Florida buyer eyeing a dated house in a neighborhood they actually want to live in, that combination changes the math.

 What is a 203k loan?

-The FHA 203k loan is a government-backed mortgage that wraps your purchase price and rehab budget into one loan.
-Instead of buying a home and then scrambling for a separate renovation loan, you finance both at once.
-As a result, you can turn a tired property into exactly what you want from day one.
+The FHA 203k loan is a government-backed mortgage that rolls your purchase price and your rehab budget into one loan.
+Instead of buying a home and then chasing down a separate renovation loan, you finance both at the same time.
+That means you can take a tired property and turn it into the house you wanted from the day you get the keys.

 There are two versions.
-The Limited 203k covers up to $35,000 in cosmetic repairs, while the Standard 203k handles larger structural projects.
+The Limited 203k covers up to $35,000 in cosmetic repairs.
+The Standard 203k handles the bigger structural projects.

 Who qualifies for a 203k loan?

-Because it's an FHA product, the 203k loan is friendly to everyday buyers.
-You'll generally need a credit score around 580+, a down payment as low as 3.5%, and a debt-to-income ratio within FHA limits.
-The home must also become your primary residence — this is not a program for flippers.
+Because it is an FHA product, the 203k loan is built for everyday buyers, not just people with deep pockets.
+You will generally need a credit score around 580 or higher, a down payment as low as 3.5 percent, and a debt-to-income ratio that stays within FHA limits.
+The home also has to become your primary residence.
+This is not a program for flippers.

 How a 203k loan works step by step

-- Find a home that needs work in a neighborhood you love.
+- Find a home that needs work in a neighborhood you want to be in.

-- Get contractor bids for the planned renovations.
+- Get contractor bids for the renovations you have in mind.

 - Close once on the combined purchase-plus-rehab amount.

-- Renovate using funds released from an escrow account.
+- Renovate with funds released from an escrow account as the work gets done.

-To estimate your monthly payment and upfront costs, try our FHA loan calculator before you shop.
+To estimate your monthly payment and upfront costs, run the numbers with our FHA loan calculator before you start shopping.

 203k loan pros and cons in South Florida

-For program specifics, the U.S. Department of Housing and Urban Development publishes official 203k guidelines.
+For the program specifics, the U.S. Department of Housing and Urban Development publishes the official 203k guidelines.

 Is a 203k loan right for you?

-If you'd rather renovate than overpay for move-in-ready, a 203k loan deserves a serious look.
-Our team can connect you with trusted FHA 203k lenders and help you find the right fixer-upper.
-Start your home search and we'll point you toward homes with renovation upside.
+If you would rather renovate than overpay for move-in-ready, a 203k loan is worth a serious look.
+Our team can connect you with FHA 203k lenders we trust and help you find the right fixer-upper.
+Start your home search and we will point you toward homes with renovation upside.